 Depending on the major and the university, there are various programs.
 Students may opt to study for one, two or three years in Panama and spend the rest of the time abroad at a university.
 Some bachelor programs are available that can be fully completed in Panama.

 All programs, except for a few exceptions that are also offered in Spanish, are taught in English.
-Tap here to read more about tuition, fees, and admissions.
+Go to their website to read more about tuition, fees, and admissions.
 As criteria and fees depend on the program and the university where you want to complete the major, we suggest you to check their brochure.